Monday, May 31, 2004

 "We're just going to have to watch her," the nurse said.

 She left the room.
-Tears and tears and crying and crying.
+I bawled buckets.
 We called our pastor and asked him to pray.
 He called our church family and the chain of prayer was moving.
 My husband and I prayed alone in the delivery room.
-After about 30 minutes of praying the nurse entered the room with my baby saying,
+After about 30 minutes of praying the nurse entered the room with my baby saying, "All is well.
+You can take your baby now."

 I took my baby home on Mother's day.
 A gift, a treasure, life.